 It is good practice for Swedish companies whose shares are traded on regulated markets to comply with the Code.
 NIBE complies with the Code, and this Corporate Governance Report has been drawn up in accordance with the Code.
-In addition, and likewise in accordance with the Code, NIBE also provides information via the company’s website.
+The current code is available on the website of the Swedish Corporate Governance Board, www.bolagsstyrning.se.
+In addition, NIBE also provides information via the company’s website.

-NIBE has its registered offices in Markaryd, Sweden, and the company’s shares have been listed on the NASDAQ OMX Stockholm Exchange since 1997, with a secondary listing on the SIX Swiss Exchange since August 2011.
-On 31 December 2012 NIBE had 16,884 registered shareholders, excluding previous owners of the Schulthess Group AG who have become shareholders in NIBE.
+NIBE has its registered offices in Markaryd, Sweden, and the company’s shares have been listed on the NASDAQ OMX Stockholm Exchange since 1997.
+Since August 2011, NIBE shares have also had a secondary listing on the SIX Swiss Exchange in Switzerland.
+On 31 December 2013, NIBE had 18,267 registered shareholders, excluding previous owners of the Schulthess Group AG who have become shareholders in NIBE.
 As the Swiss authorities do not report any details relating to individual shareholders in Switzerland to NIBE, it is not possible to determine the total number of shareholders.
-The ten largest shareholders comprise the constellation of ‘current and former board members and senior executives’ with a total of 24% of the capital and 48% of voting rights, followed by Melker Schörling who holds 11% of the capital and 20% of the voting rights, and eight institutional investors with a total of 21% of capital and 10% of voting rights, one of whom represents the previous owners of the Schulthess Group AG.
+The ten largest shareholders comprise the constellation of ‘current and former Board members and senior executives’ with a total of 24% of the capital and 48% of voting rights, followed by Melker Schörling who holds 11% of the capital and 20% of the voting rights, and eight institutional investors with a total of 21% of capital and 10% of voting rights, one of whom represents the previous owners of the Schulthess Group AG.
 Together these ten constellations of investors hold a total of 56% of the capital in the company and 78% of the votes.

-The most recent AGM, held on 10 May 2012 in Markaryd, was attended by 340 shareholders.
-Those present represented 48% of the shares and 74% of the total number of votes in the company.
-The AGM was attended by the Board of Directors, the MD/CEO and the company’s auditors.
+The most recent AGM, held on 15 May 2013 in Markaryd, was attended by 386 shareholders, representing 54% of the shares and 76% of the total number of votes in the company.
+The Board of Directors, the President/CEO and the company's auditors attended the AGM.
 The minutes of the AGM and the company’s articles of association are available on the company’s homepage.

 There are no limitations in the articles of association as to the number of votes a shareholder may hold at a general meeting of the company, the appointment or dismissal of directors of the company, or changes to the company’s articles of association.